This is the multi-page printable view of this section. Click here to print.

 • Rsync and path - settings for rsync and path

-• Monitor and log - settings for monitoring and logging
+• Log settings - settings logging

 • SSH - settings for SSH